Receiving routing setting

 Changing the envelope recipient for a message on the primary delivery is equivalent to forwarding a message to a different recipient.
 You can also change the envelope recipient on the additional (secondary) delivery, which is equivalent to a "bcc".

-Choose Advanced from the drop-down list to choose advanced options for your secondary delivery.
+- Select Advanced from the drop-down list to choose advanced options for your secondary delivery.
 Similar to the settings that you modified for the primary delivery, you can change the envelope recipient, add headers, prepend a custom subject, and remove attachments for the secondary deliveries.

-Note: Any settings that you configure for the primary delivery will also affect the secondary deliveries.
+Any settings that you configure for the primary delivery also affect the secondary deliveries.
 For example, if you change the envelope recipient, prepend a custom subject, and add custom headers to the primary delivery, the same configuration is applied to the secondary deliveries.